Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 ```

-The todo app will start at localhost:8080
+The todo app will start at localhost:8080 on local machine